decros-lab/decro-s-pjs-hub/README.md

 > [!IMPORTANT]
 > **This project is currently closed.**

-God's panel is a Roblox addon originally created to simplify certain parts of gameplay, provide additional quality-of-life features, and experiment with various game mechanics.
+God's panel is a PJS addon originally created to simplify certain parts of gameplay, provide additional quality-of-life features, and experiment with various game mechanics.

 The project was made primarily for personal use and development experience, but was later made publicly available.